bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

     * In the **Create a Store** field, select **Partner Sandbox** or **30 Day Trial**.
     * After completing all fields, click **Submit**.

-After submitting the registration for **Deal Registration w/Store**, you can track your deal's progress in the **Deal Registration & Manage Stores Dashboard**.
+After submitting the registration for **Deal Registration w/Store**, you can track your deal's progress in the **Review Deal Registrations** page.
 Allow up to 15 minutes for the new store/trial to appear in these lists.

 You will receive two emails: a Deal Registration Confirmation email, and your new sandbox/trial Store Login Credentials email, containing the login credentials to your sandbox/trial.

 After creating the first sandbox/trial, you will receive an email with the login credentials - this email is sent only once.
 You can view all your related stores by signing into your account with these credentials.

-After your sandbox/trial is created, you can view it in the **Review and Manage Sandbox & Trials** Dashboard, and access your sandbox by navigating to **Reporting > Review Sandboxes & Trials** on the Partner Portal.
+After your sandbox/trial is created, you can view it and access your sandbox by navigating to **Reporting > Review Sandboxes & Trials** on the Partner Portal.

-4. If you select **Partner Use Sandbox**, complete all fields in the **Create a Partner Sandbox** and click **Submit**.
+4. If you select **Create New** > **Partner Use Sandbox**, complete the **Sandbox Name** field in the **Create a Partner Sandbox** and click **Submit**.

 After you submit the sandbox request, you will receive an email containing the login credentials for your new sandbox.
-You can view your sandbox in the **Review and Manage Sandbox & Trials** Dashboard, and access your sandbox by navigating to **Reporting > Review Sandboxes & Trials** on the Partner Portal.
+You can view and access your sandbox by navigating to **Reporting > Review Sandboxes & Trials** on the Partner Portal.
 Allow up to 15 minutes for the new store/trial to appear in these lists.

 ## Creating a support case